-Jonathan K. London, PhD, MCP is an expert in participatory research, rural community development and community-engaged planning.
+Jonathan K. London, PhD is an expert in participatory research, rural community development and community-engaged planning.
 He connects researchers to California’s rural communities by focusing on environmental justice issues.

 Dr. London tackles a range of problems from collaboration around forest management in the Sierra Nevada to pollution of drinking water in the state’s agricultural heartland.

 He uses engaged scholarship to help both the university and its community partners learn and benefit from working together.
 Dr. London’s research explores: How social movements use their grassroots, legal and scientific resources to mobilize for environmental justice; the complexities of conflict and collaboration between leaders in advocacy, policy and research; and how environmental hazards are related to race and socio-economic factors in certain populations and places.